“And when the Chief Shepherd appears, you will receive the crown of glory that does not fade away.”

 “He indeed was foreordained before the foundation of the world, but was manifest in these last times for you” (1 Peter 1:20).

 “Therefore, although I wrote to you, I did not do it for the sake of him who had done the wrong, nor for the sake of him who suffered wrong, but that our care for you in the sight of God might appear to you” (2 Corinthians 7:12).

 “When Christ who is our life appears, then you also will appear with Him in glory” (Colossians 3:4).

 “And now, little children, abide in Him, that when He appears, we may have confidence and not be ashamed before Him at His coming” (1 John 2:28).

 “Beloved, now we are children of God; and it has not yet been revealed what we shall be, but we know that when He is revealed, we shall be like Him, for we shall see Him as He is” (1 John 3:2).

 When Jesus comes, He will fully disclose everything and reward steadfast faithfulness.

-The Chief Pastor is coming back (1:7).
+The Chief Pastor is coming back (1 Pe 1:7).
 When He comes, He will bring rewards with Him — crowns (Revelation 22:12).
 When the Chief Pastor shows Himself, He will expose everything for what it truly is.
-If a pastor does not take the leadership (vv.2-3) anarchy will result.
+If a pastor does not take the leadership (1 Pe 5:2-3), anarchy will result.
 In his lack of leadership, he was not faithful to the flock.
 If everyone leads, no one is in charge.
 Abandonment of leadership gives leadership to the congregation, and a group cannot lead.